-Figure 2: Our algorithm for mining heterogeneous transformations
+Figure 2: Algorithm for mining heterogeneous transformations

 Therefore, as a first step, our algorithm must discover the possible matches between the data sources, from which we can mine the transformations.
-The intuition here is that likely matches between the data sources will repeatedly contain useful transformations.
-However, we do not want to label matches ahead of time because that will add extra burden to the user.
+The intuition here is that likely matches between the data sources will often contain useful transformations.
+However, we do not want to label matches ahead of time because that will add an extra burden to the user.
 So instead, we introduce a threshold T{Cos} , and we create our possible matches from record pairs between the data sources whose TF/IDF cosine similarity is above a threshold T{Cos} .
-Since this threshold is chosen by a user, in our experiments we vary it and examine its behavior.
+Since this threshold is chosen by a user, in our experiments we vary it and examine the results.
+The algorithm for generating candidate matches is given in Table 1.